 What we do

-From left to right: Timur Aminov (undergrad), Mostafa Aghaei Jouybari (PhD student), Prof. Giles Brereton, Sai Chaitanya (PhD student), Saurabh Pargal (PhD student), Guangchen Shen (PhD student) and Prof. Junlin Yuan (director).
+From left to right: Timur Aminov (undergrad), Mostafa Aghaei Jouybari (former PhD, currently postdoc in John Hopkins), Prof. Giles Brereton (collaborator), Sai Chaitanya (PhD student), Saurabh Pargal (PhD student), Guangchen Shen (PhD student) and Prof. Junlin Yuan (director).

 Aug 4, 2020 - Brandon Phan presented his summer undergraduate research in the virtual MidSURE event at MSU.
 See his talk here.